truongsonghiep/journey-to-the-west/chapter-069.md

 Interpreters.
 He said to Zhu Eight Rules, *"Just now I told them that the medicine could be taken only with water dropping from the sky.
 But how could we get rainwater all at once?
 As I look at the king, I think he‟s undoubtedly a ruler of great worthiness and virtue.
 Let‟s you and I help him to get some rain.
-How about it?”
+How about it?"*
-“How shall we help him?” asked Eight Rules. *"IStand on my left,"* said Pilgrim, “and be my assistant star.
+“How shall we help him?"* asked Eight Rules. *"IStand on my left,"* said Pilgrim, “and be my assistant star.
 Sha Monk, you stand on my right, and be my supportive lodge.
 Let old Monkey help him get some sourceless water."*
 Dear Great Sage!
 He began to tread the stars and recite a spell.
 In no time at all,